DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 open -a docker

 # configure google-cloud-sdk
+# login with an account that has access to your project.
+This will save credentials locally.
 gcloud auth login
-gcloud auth application-default login gcloud auth configure-docker
+gcloud auth application-default login

+#If you are using multiple accounts, you can switch to the correct one using this command:
+gcloud config set account <account email>

+gcloud auth configure-docker

 # setup kubectl plugin
 gcloud components install gke-gcloud-auth-plugin
 ```

 ## 6. Create GitHub token